mcelro4/ethics_fall2025/_casestudy/activity.md

 Over/Under: This is a prediction based on the total score of the game between two teams but in single player sports this could be different.
 An over/under could be games played in a sport like tennis or ping pong.

-Below is a video of different online betting lines.
+Below is a video of different live online betting lines.
 Take a look!